 We know we are going to die at some point but we don’t know when.
 We also don’t know if we will ever get sick or disabled but how would a lengthy sickness or disability affect your lifestyle?
 Income replacement if you can’t work temporarily or if you can’t go back to work ever.
 Disability insurance replaces a percentage of your income but what about extra medical costs due to an illness?
 There are many products such as Critical Illness insurance or Long Term Care insurance that help look after extra medical costs.
 We use to get sick and die but now we get sick and live.

 Also, a person must have a Will.
 Your Will is your game plan for your estate in the event of your death.
 It is your way to control, from the grave, how things are dealt with.

 Related article: 12 consequences of dying without a will

-My suggestion is always consult a professional when constructing your Will.
-Yes, there are Will kits at the box office supply stores or on line but they are a one size fits all remedy.
+My suggestion is always to consult a professional when constructing your Will.
+Yes, there are Will kits at the box office supply stores or online but they are a one size fits all remedy.
 Not everyone’s situation is the same.
 Spend the few hundred dollars and consult someone who does Wills and get it done right.
 The worst time to find out that you missed something in your Will or used wrong wording is when you die and you need your will the most.

 Events that we can control.

 What can we control?
 We can control what day we want to retire.
 We can control the date of our next great holiday or trip.
 If you want to retire on Oct 1, 2022, you can plan for that.
 Controllable events such as Retirement, buying a home or saving for a holiday can be planned for because we know when we want them to happen.
 We manage these events or decisions through things such as RRSPs, TFSAs, savings accounts and investing in individual stocks and fixed income.
 We know the dates of these particular goals and we can work out exactly how much we have to save to obtain those goals.